vidhanjain03/Loan-Approval/README.md

 * Languages: Python3
 * Python Libraries: NumPy, Pandas, Seaborn, Matplotlib

-## Random Forest Classifier
+## Classifier Used
-Random forest classifier is ensambled decision tree model.
+Random forest classifier is used.
+It is ensambled decision tree model.
 It is used in order to avoid the problem of overfitting.
 Working: